Knee Replacement Recovery Week by Week: What to Expect (0–12 Weeks)

 - Walking: Increase distance; progress to cane as balance improves.

-- Exercises: Continue week‑1 routine; add mini squats/chair sits as guided.
+- Exercises: Continue Week‑1 routine; add gentle sit‑to‑stands/mini squats as guided.

 - ROM target: ~0–90°; swelling should trend down.

-- Driving: Typically okay for left knee with automatic transmission once off strong pain meds and safe to brake/steer.
+- Driving: Often okay for left knee (automatic transmission) once off strong pain meds and safe to brake/steer.
 Right knee usually needs longer—get surgeon clearance.

 Weeks 3–4